-2023-2027 allocations resulted in staff recommending funding for two projects in the Fond du Lac Urbanized Area.
-The Village North Fond du Lac Minnesota Avenue project was selected during the STBG 2026-2027 Biennium cycle.
+The 2024-2027 STBG-Urban allocations resulted in staff recommending funding for two projects in the Fond du Lac Urbanized Area.
+The Village North Fond du Lac Minnesota Avenue project was selected during the STBG 2026-2027 program cycle.
 This project was selected by the action of the Policy Board for the Fond du Lac Urbanized Area on November 10, 2021.

-The BIL Funding for STP-Urban 2023-2026 solicitation cycle resulted in the Fond du Lac County CTH VV project being selected.
+The BIL Funding for STBG-Urban 2023-2026 solicitation cycle resulted in the Fond du Lac County CTH VV/Pioneer Road project being selected.
 This project was selected by the action of the Policy Board for the Fond du Lac Urbanized Area on July 13, 2022.
+Table 1 below shows the ranking criteria for the STBG-Urban Program.